How do you decide which online jewelry buyer pays the most — and is the safest?

 This unique marketplace model means that Worthy.com brings literally hundreds of potential buyers to your laptop — something you absolutely cannot do yourself.

 You are in control

 Once you receive your GIA value estimate, you have three options:

 - Sell your jewelry immediately at the price they recommend, for a guaranteed sum.
-In this case, Worthy honors this minimum price, sends the ring to market, and in the event it sells for more, you receive the highest price.
+In this case, Worthy honored this minimum price, sells the ring online, and in the event it sells for more than the estimate, you receive the highest price.

 - You set a minimum price higher than the Worthy-recommended minimum, then send it to market, to see what the market will bring — which could be lower or higher than what they quoted.
 You decide at the time of sale whether to accept the highest offer.